 How To Plan A Micro Wedding During Covid

 January 26, 2021

-Are you still planning on getting married in the first half of 2021?
+Are you planning on getting married in 2021?
 While the vaccine is now available, it doesn’t mean that certain precautions can be ignored.
 Check out our Covid Micro-Wedding Checklist to make sure you’re covered for your micro-wedding.